bamysoep/chatbot/README.md

 - dialog_manager.py
 - evaluation.py

-The following datafiles should be in the same map as the python files:
+The following datafiles should be in the same folder as the python files:

 - dialog_acts.dat
 - new.csv